Bear spotted in Ottawa's west end returns to woods

 "Update: the bear has returned to its natural habitat," Ottawa bylaw services said on Twitter.
 "No intervention necessary, but partners continue to monitor the area."

-Earlier Wednesday, bylaw arned of a bear in the Bells Corners neighbourhood.
+Earlier Wednesday, bylaw warned of a bear in the Bells Corners neighbourhood.

 "We are aware of a bear in the Bells Corners area and are working with partners to determine the appropriate course of action," Ottawa bylaw services said on Twitter.